 The Kidney Foundation of Canada

-The Kidney Foundation of Canada is another important organization.
-They focus on three areas:
+The Kidney Foundation of Canada focuses on three areas:

 - Research - finding effective treatments for kidney disease.
 About half the research dollars spent on kidney disease research in Canada was funded by the Kidney Foundation.
 Governments provide basic health care but don't fund the necessary research.